Dev-Dipesh/teams-jiggler/README.md

 ## 🧩 Potential Features & Community Contributions

-Want to make Nuclear Jiggler even more powerful or polished?
+Want to make Teams Jiggler even more powerful or polished?
 Here are some ideas the community can help bring to life:

 ### 💡 Ideas for Contribution